junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains socket related AT commands.
+The following commands list contains socket-related AT commands.

 For more information on the networking services, visit the `BSD Networking Services Spec Reference`_.

 Socket #XSOCKET
 ===============

-The ``#XSOCKET`` command allows to open or close a socket, and to check the socket handle.
+The ``#XSOCKET`` command allows you to open or close a socket, and to check the socket handle.

 Set command
 -----------

-The set command allows to open or close a socket.
+The set command allows you to open or close a socket.

 Syntax
 ~~~~~~